Edge states in a non-Hermitian topological crystalline insulator

 \subsection{Type II configuration of gain and loss}

-For comparison, we consider the type II configuration of gain and loss that is $PT$ asymmetric [see the inset of Fig.~\ref{fig1}(a)], where the sublattices 3, 4, 5 have the imaginary potential $-i\gamma$ and the sublattices 1, 2, 6 have $i\gamma$.
+For comparison, we consider type II configuration of gain and loss that is $PT$ asymmetric [see the inset of Fig.~\ref{fig1}(a)], where the sublattices marked by 3, 4, 5 have the imaginary potential $-i\gamma$ and the sublattices 1, 2, 6 have $i\gamma$.
 The non-Hermitian Hamiltonian is no longer $PT$-invariant in presence of the type II configuration, thus the bulk energy spectrum becomes complex once turning on $\gamma$.
 Figure~\ref{fig8} plots the bulk spectrum for several different values of $\gamma$.
-We can see that the imaginary part of spectrum increases while the size of real bulk gap reduces as $\gamma$ increases.
+We can see that the imaginary part of spectrum increases while the size of real bulk gap reduces to zero as $\gamma$ increases.
 We also plot the energy spectrum of a molecular-zigzag terminated sample for different values of $\gamma$ in Fig.~\ref{fig9}.
 The Dirac point of gapless edge states again splits into a pair of exceptional points.
-For the armchair boundary, this kind of gain and loss also reduces the edge gap as the type I configuration of gain and loss does.
+For the armchair boundary, type II configuration of gain and loss also reduces the edge gap as type I configuration does.
 Meanwhile, as shown in Fig.~\ref{fig10}, the edge gap and bulk gap close simultaneously as $\gamma$ raises, which is in contrast to the $PT$-symmetric gain and loss.
 In that case, the edge gap is closed before the bulk gap closes.
-It is suggested that we can use the $PT$ symmetric gain and loss to shut down the edge gap of the 2D TCI phase in future experiments, meanwhile keep the bulk spectrum real and gapped, for the Kekul\'{e} lattice with the armchair boundary.
+It is suggested that we can use the $PT$ symmetric gain and loss to close the edge gap of the 2D TCI phase in experiments, meanwhile keep the bulk spectrum real and gapped, for the Kekul\'{e} lattice with the armchair boundary.